frederiksberg/LoRaWAN-stack/README.md

 ## Usage

-To start all the LoRaWAN stack components, simply run:
+When configuration and security steps are done start all the LoRaWAN stack components by simply running:

 ```bash
 $ docker-compose up